-Reversing periodontitis is possible for the dentist but it is necessary to eliminate the bacteria from the gums.
-This is usually done through a procedure called scaling and root planing, which involves manually cleaning out the bacteria and inflammation out of the pockets.
+Reversing periodontitis is possible for the dentist, but it is necessary to eliminate the bacteria from the gums.
+This is usually done through scaling and root planing, which involves manually cleaning the bacteria and inflammation out of the pockets.
 This procedure can also be partly accomplished with a laser.

-Control Diabetes – This common disease can also affect your sex drive and give you problems with erections.
-Controlling your sugar is important because when it is not controlled, it will promote the development of gum disease and make it harder to control.
+- Control Diabetes – This common disease can also affect your sex drive and give you problems with erections.
+Controlling your sugar is important because it will promote the development of gum disease and make it harder to control when it is not controlled.

-If you are looking for treatment of periodontal disease for a better sex life, Dr. Kumar T. Vadivel, DDS, FDS RCS, MS, a Board Certified Periodontist, can provide it.
-Eliminating gum disease may be the best erectile dysfunction remedies you can get.
+If you are looking for the treatment of periodontal disease for better sex life, Dr. Kumar T. Vadivel, DDS, FDS RCS, MS MBA, a Board Certified Periodontist, can provide it.
+Eliminating gum disease may be the best erectile dysfunction remedy you can get.
 Dr. Vadivel provides a wide range of dental services for all ages and accepts most dental health plans.
-His dental offices are located in the Carrollton, TX, and Grapevine, TX areas.
-For a consultation or dental checkup, you can contact his office today at (817) 756-8578.
+His dental offices are located in the Carrollton, Cedar hill, Mocking bird/SMU, and Grapevine, TX areas.
+You can contact his office for a consultation or dental checkup today at (817) 756-8578.